 - 5. [Omitted.] - 6.
 Saving of power to appoint in other cases. - 7.
 Power of the Court to make order as to guardianship. - 8.
 Persons entitled to apply for order. - 9.
 Court having jurisdiction to entertain application. - 10.
 Form of application. - 11.
 Procedure on admission of application. - 12.
-Power to make interlocutory order of production of minor and interim protection of person and property. - 13.
-Hearing of evidence before making of order. - 14.
-Simultaneous proceedings in different Courts. - 15.
+Power to make interlocutory order of production of minor and interim protection of person and property.

+- 13. Hearing of evidence before making of order. - 14.
+Simultaneous proceedings in different Court. - 15.
 Appointment or declaration of several guardians. - 16.
 Appointment or declaration of guardian for property beyond jurisdiction of the Court. - 17.
 Matters to be considered by the Court in appointing guardian. - 18.
 Appointment or declaration of Collector in virtue of office. - 19.
 Guardian not to be appointed by the Court in certain cases.

-CHAPTER III DUTIES, RIGHTS AND LIABILITIES OF GUARDIANS General
+CHAPTER III DUTIES, RIGHTS AND LIABILITIES OF GUARDIANS

-20 Fiduciary relation of guardian to ward.

-21 Capacity of minors to act as guardians.

-22 Remuneration of guardian.

-23 Control of Collector as guardian.
+- 20. Fiduciary relation of guardian to ward. - 21.
+Capacity of minors to act as guardians. - 22.
+Remuneration of guardian. - 23.
+Control of Collector as guardian.

+Guardian of the person

 Guardian of the Person

-24. · Duties of guardian of the person.

-25. Title of guardian to custody of ward.
+- 24. Duties of Guardian of the Person. - 25.
+Title of guardian to custody of ward.

+Guardian of the Property

 26. Removal of ward from jurisdiction.

-Guardian of Property
+Guardian of the property

-27. Duties of guardian of property.

-28. Powers of testamentary guardian.

-29. Limitation of powers of guardian of property appointed or declared by the Court.

-30. Voidability of transfers made in contravention of section 28 or section 29.
+- 27. Duties of Guardian of Property. - 28.
+Powers of testamentary guardian. - 29.
+Limitation of powers of guardian of property appointed or declared by the Court. - 30.
+Voidability of transfers made in contravention of section 28 or section 29.

-31. Practice with respect to permitting transfers under section 29.

-32. Variation of powers of guardian of property appointed or declared by the Court.

-33. Right of guardian so appointed or declared to apply to the Court for opinion in management of property of ward.

-34. Obligations on guardian of property appointed or declared by the Court.

-34A.
-Power to award remuneration for auditing accounts.

-35. Suit against guardian where administration-bond was taken.

-36. Suit against guardian where administration-bond was not taken.

-37. General liability of guardian as trustee.
+- 31. Practice with respect to permitting transfers under section 29. - 32.
+Variation of powers of guardian of property appointed or declared by the Court. - 33.
+Right of guardian so appointed or declared to apply to the Court for opinion in management of property of ward - 34.
+Obligations on guardian of property appointed or declared by the Court - 34A.
+Power to award remuneration for auditing accounts - 35.
+Suit against guardian where administration bond was taken - 36.
+Suit against guardian where administration bond was not taken - 37.
+General liability of guardian as trustee.

 Termination of Guardianship

+Termination of Guardianship

-38. Right of survivorship among joint guardians.
+- 38. Right of survivorship among joint guardians

-39. Removal of guardian.
+- 39. Removal of guardian

-40. Discharge of guardian.
+- 40. Discharge of guardian

-41. Cessation of authority of guardian.
+- 41. Cessation of authority of guardian

-42. Appointment of successor to guardian dead, discharged or removed.
+- 42. Appointment of successor to guardian dead, discharged or removed

 CHAPTER IV SUPPLEMENTAL PROVISIONS

-43. Orders for regulating conduct or proceedings of guardians, and enforcement of those orders.
+- 43. Orders for regulating conduct or proceedings of guardians, and enforcement of those orders

-44. Penalty for removal of ward from jurisdiction.
+- 44. Penalty for removal of ward from jurisdiction

-45. Penalty for contumacy.
+- 45. Penalty for contumacy

-46. Reports by Collectors and Subordinate Courts.
+- 46. Reports by Collectors and Subordinate Courts

-47. Orders appealable.
+- 47. Orders appealable

-48. Finality of other orders.
+- 48. Finality of other orders

-49. Costs.
+- 49. Costs

-50. Power of High Court to make rules.
+- 50. Power of High Court to make rules

-51. [Omitted.]
+- 51. [Omitted.]

-52. [Repealed.]
+- 52. Repealed.

-53. [Repealed.]
+- 53. Repealed.

-THE SCHEDULE.-[Repealed.]
+THE SCHEDULE.
+[Repealed]